NBarter94/RPi-SH1106-OLED_Stats/README.md

 ```

 **Add this at the bottom:**
+Choose which script you want to run continously & then enter the relevant line for that script.
 Remember to change your username (pi below) if you're not using the default username

 ```